 Those moments of plot, dialogue, acting, etc., that fans delight in interpreting as homoerotic.

-It probably originates from the old days, when the homosexuality taboo was serious enough that every gay pairing was considered a Crack Pairing, so when authors wrote same-sex characters as very intimate with each other, audiences largely accepted that they are just very good friends, and moved on, or when authors wrote outright references to homosexuality, most just laughed at the sheer absurdity of the thought.
+It probably originates from the old days, when the homosexuality taboo was serious enough that every gay pairing was considered a Crack Pairing, so when authors wrote same-sex characters as very intimate with each other, audiences largely accepted that they were just very good friends, and moved on, or when authors wrote outright references to homosexuality, most just laughed at the sheer absurdity of the thought.

-In the related trope called Foe Yay, even rivals or mortal enemies can get this treatment by fans and writers alike, especially if they have a more friendly past together, or one is inordinately obsessed with the other.
+In the related trope called Foe Yay Shipping, even rivals or mortal enemies can get this treatment by fans and writers alike, especially if they have a more friendly past together, or one is inordinately obsessed with the other.
 In Fan Fic, this is the direct cause of many a Slash Fic.

 Before adding an example, consider whether the homoeroticism is made explicit within the work itself or comes from fan interpretations.
 This trope does not include genuine Ship Tease or scenes of intentional Homoerotic Subtext between straight characters.
 Though the line between intentional and unintentional can be quite blurry, obviously deliberate examples (e.g. it gets in-universe Lampshade Hanging of some kind) belong on those pages or one of the other Queer as Tropes.
 Ho Yay is an audience reaction and thus subjective, whereas deliberate examples are objective.